rydurham/L4withSentry/readme.md

 ## Laravel 4 with Sentry 2 - Version 2.0

 This is a demo of [Sentry 2](https://github.com/cartalyst/sentry) integrated with [Laravel 4](https://github.com/laravel/laravel/tree/develop) and [Bootstrap 3.0](http://getbootstrap.com).

-Version 2.0 has been completely revamped using strategies suggested in *Laravel: From Apprentice to Artisan* by Taylor Otwell, *Implementing Laravel* by Chris Fidao and the Laracast videos.
-Version 1.0 still exists in its original version.
+This repo is intended to be for reference only - if you want to use this code in your own app, I suggest using [Sentinel](https://github.com/rydurham/Sentinel), a laravel pacakge based on this repo.

 ### Instructions